London, United Kingdom

-Children are especially welcome at Rosewood London, and benefit from the Rose Buds children's program, inspired by the combination of education and fun promoted by Montessori schools.
-Each child receives a personalized welcome letter on arrival, and will find their own bathrobe and slippers in rooms.
+Children are especially welcome at Rosewood London, and benefit from the Rose Buds children's programme, inspired by the combination of education and fun promoted by Montessori schools.
+Each child receives a personalised welcome letter on arrival, and will find their own bathrobe and slippers in rooms.
 In family rooms children can entertain themselves on game consoles, and for babies Rosewood provides a baby-proofing service, baby baths, monitors, and many more amenities.
 Children's bathroom products are supplied by Johnson & Johnson.
 Babysitting services are available on request.

 Each guest will benefit from Rosewood London's discreet butler service, a wonderful concierge service, and 24-hour in-room dining.

 There is a range of drinking and dining options at Rosewood London offering an assortment of cuisines to guests and locals alike.
 Scarfes Bar, named for caricaturist Gerald Scarfe, has a warm and welcoming atmosphere, decorated with roaring fire and velvet armchairs in the style of a traditional gentleman's club.
 Bespoke cocktails and live music are on the menu, alongside Indian-inspired bar snacks, curries and gourmet kebabs.
 Meanwhile in Mirror Room, lounge seating creates a relaxed but elegant dining room with the atmosphere of a living room.
 Light, seasonal meals are served here, using fresh British and French ingredients.
 Holborn Dining Room is a stylish brasserie with banquettes of red leather and local British meals.
 Try a gin and tonic at the gin bar, which boasts the largest gin collection in London, with over 400 in stock.
 During warm summer evenings venture outside to The Terrace and enjoy the seasonal summer menu in a classic English garden.